ybanens/survey-tool/content/3-arrays-quotas-logic.md

 In this example, we are saying “ask how many hours (VI2) only if the answer to VI1 is 1 or more”.{% endcapture %}
 {% include alert.md text=text color=info %}

+In this section we will tell LimeSurvey to only display the following questions if certain conditions are met.

 {% capture text %}
 1. With the Question Summary screen showing for the second (conditional) question (VI2), click on the Set conditions button on the Survey toolbar.